codingvirtual/Udacity-FE-P4-Web-Optimization/README.md

 in performance, but that's only speculation.

+Part 2: Optimize pizza slider size redraw functionality

+For the 2nd part of the Part 2 optimization, the goal was to reduce the time to redraw the menu pizzas (which are different than the background "scrolling" pizzas" when the user adjusts the size slider near the top of the page.
+Target is <5ms to redraw as reported in the console.

+Multiple optimizations were made to achieve this target:
+    a.
+As before, an array was created to hold the pizza elements to allow for faster access.
+This eliminated the need to query the DOM to do a resize since all elements would be neatly contained in the array.

+        To build the array, I had to prepopulate it with the two hard-coded pizzas that were in the index.html file and had id's of pizza0 and pizza1.
+Rather than further hard-code this in the JS, I elected to use getElementsByClassName('randomPizzaContainer') to find any
+        and all hard-coded pizzas and add them to the menuPizzas array.

+        Further down in the code, there is a function call that randomnly generates each pizza on the menu.
+I added a single line to the end of that function that pushes the newly created menu item to the menuPizzas array.
+This also contributed to eliminating the DOM query.
+    b.
+With this array in place, resizing the pizzas became a matter of simply iterating over the array and changing the width attribute to the new size.
+    c.
+To achieve some slight additional optimization, there were serveral variable declarations contained inside for loop bodies that were really static (meaning that the value of those variables was constant during each iteration of the loop, so there was no reason to calculate them inside the loop).
+Rather, I pulled those initializations out of the for loops and tried to reduce the body of the loop to code that actually needed to run for each pizza.
+    d.
+Finally, there were a couple of places that I replaced querySelector calls with getElementBy... calls to improve performance.

 #### -B- Project Files ####
 The repo contains two sets of all of the files.
 At the top level of the repo you will find the "final" version of the project.
 Pointing your browser at